 High voltage testing will also check for local faults.
 For example, an XLPE cable will tend to turn critical water trees into electrical trees and subsequently cause a failure.
 Having been subjected to adverse impulses/surges during its service lifetime, testing will be necessary to find and avert imminent in-service failures in the future.

 If cable testing highlights a subsequent failure, this indicates that the cable is already in a highly compromised condition.
 Company staff should be prepared at this stage to make any necessary repairs to the cable at the position indicated by previous tests.
-After repair, the cable is tested again until it passes the required withstand tests.
+After repair, the cable will have a withstand test again until it passes the required voltage of the test.